Calendar buttons are found in the Prescription window and elsewhere.

 To select a day, click on that day in the calendar or use the textual date picker.
 The calendar also responds to keyboard arrow keypresses when it has the user focus.

-To enter a time of day, you can use either the textual date picker control or simply click on the clock face's hourly labels to set the time to the nearest hour.
-Clicking on the same clock hour a second time exchanges AM and PM.
+To enter a time of day, you can use either the textual date picker control or simply click on the clock face's hourly labels to set the time to the nearest hour or nearby to set half hours.
+You can drag the minute hand in 1 miute increments.
+Clicking on the AM/PM indicator or the same clock hour a second time exchanges AM and PM.

 The Morning shortcuts are convenience controls that can accelerate selecting times at 5 minute increments between 7 AM and 12 noon.
 The slider is restricted to 15 minute intervals between 7 AM and noon.
 For example:

-• To select 7:35 AM, you could use the keyboard to enter "7" and "35" in the textual date picker under the clock, or alternatively drag the slider to 7:30 followed by the +0:05 button to add 5 minutes.
+- To select 7:35 AM, you could use the keyboard to enter "7" and "35" in the textual date picker under the clock, or alternatively drag the morning shortcuts slider to 7:30 followed by clicking the +0:05 button to add 5 minutes, or simply drag the minute hand on the clock to 7:35 and then click the AM/PM indicator to toggle between AM and PM if needed.

 Click OK to accept the currently displayed calendar sheet settings and exit the dialog.

-Some special dates in the USA are highlighted with red text (e.g. October 12th is Columbus Day, it is one of the 10 federal holidays) or orange (daylight savings time transition) text.
-In the example above, The plaque is inserted at 7AM on October 7th, 2020 and removed 168 hours later at 7 AM on October 14th.
+Some special dates in the USA are highlighted with red text (e.g. October 13th is Columbus Day, it is one of the 10 federal holidays) or orange (daylight savings time transition on November 2nd) text.
+In the example above, The plaque is inserted at 7AM on October 8th, 2025 and removed 168 hours later at 7 AM on October 15th.